xcore/sw_motor_control/doc/sw-guide/apps.rst

 The control loop can be found in ``src/motor/inner_loop.xc``.
 The thread is launched by calling the following function.

 ::

   void run_motor (
 	chanend c_pwm,
 	chanend c_qei,
 	chanend c_adc,
 	chanend c_speed,
-	chanend c_wd,
+	chanend? c_wd,
 	port in p_hall,
 	chanend c_can_eth_shared )

 The control loop takes input from the encoder or hall sensors, a set speed from the control modules and applies it via PWM.
 This utilises the feedback from the ADC and calculations done using the Park and Clarke transforms and application of PID regulation of *I_d* and *I_q*.
 The resulting values of *V_a*, *V_b* and *V_c* are output to the PWM.

 This loop is a simple of how a control loop may be implemented and the function calls that would be used to achieve this.
+There is also a simple open loop commutation during the motor startup period, to get the rotor spinning and allow the QEI and ADC components to start genereating valid data.